Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/fabric_ci_cd/README.md

 - All the workspaces changes are committed to the GIT repository.
 - Creates the Fabric domain, subdomain or both and attaches the workspaces to it.
 If the domain and sub-domain already exist, the script attaches the workspaces to the existing ones.
 - Add workspace admins and deployment pipeline admins to the workspaces and deployment pipeline respectively.
 If the admins are already added, the script skips the addition.
+- Create Azure DevOps variable groups for each environment and add the required variables.
+If the variable groups are already present, it deletes and recreates them.

 ### List of created resources